The reasons I might develop a nervous twitch are the following:

 Doesn’t the cord situation look better now?
 All is right in my world.

-We’ve been using this new cord system for a few weeks now and I’m super happy to report that it has been working like a charm.
+We’ve been using this nightstand cord hack for a few weeks now and I’m super happy to report that it has been working like a charm.
 I can cross one reason for developing a nervous twitch off my list.

 Now about those grey hairs…